 Chet is the founder of the Global Greengrants Fund, founder and president of the RTC Impact Fund, and a board member of the Chino Cienega Foundation.
 A serial social entrepreneur, he also services on the board of directors of the Council on Foundations, CDR Associates, the Sustainable Development Strategies Group, and the advisory board of the One Earth Future Foundation.

 Senior Advisor to the Secretary of State for Civil Society &Emerging Democracies

-Senior Advisor to the Secretary of State for Civil Society &Emerging Democracies,U.S. State Department
+Senior Advisor to the Secretary of State for Civil Society &Emerging Democracies,U.S. Department of State

 Tillemann and his team operate like venture capitalists in bringing together talent, partners, and resources to strengthen civil society and new democracies worldwide.
 He also worked as speechwriter to former Secretary of State Hillary Clinton and they collaborated on more than 200 speeches.
 His other professional experience includes time on the staff of the Senate Foreign Relations Committee, in the White House, on multiple Senate and congressional campaigns, as a journalist with Reuters New Media, and as host of a commercial radio program in Denver.
 Tillemann is a co-holder of five patents on advanced clean technologies.

 Executive Director,Butler Family Fund